leo/symlink/README.md

 # How it works

-1. Download the repository and rename it to "symlink.workflow"
+1. Download the repository, unzip it and rename the created folder to "symlink.workflow"
 2. Drag the file into ```~/Library/Services```
 3. Bang, you're ready! :collision: